 There are so many ways that you can enrich the life of your indoor cat.
 Keeping in mind that every cat is an individual, spend some time discovering what your feline particularly enjoys.

-Here are some products and objects that you may consider acquiring to enrich your cat’s daily life:
+Here are some things to consider acquiring to enrich your cat’s daily life:

-- Cat furniture: Provide cat furniture for climbing and romping.
+- Cat furniture: Provide cat furniture for climbing and scratching.
 You can buy ready-made cat trees and other furniture that range in cost from cheap to expensive, but you don’t have to go that route.
 Some cats are just as happy with cardboard boxes and paper bags to investigate and play in.
 There are many terrific websites with instructions for making your own cat furniture; simply do a search for “how to make cat furniture.”
+These objects help satisfy your cat’s instinctive need to scratch and chew.

-- Wheat grass: Grow wheat grass for your cat to chomp on.
+- Wheat grass: Grow wheat grass for your cat to chomp on to satisfy his instinctive need to chew.
 You can purchase pet wheat-grass kits either online or at pet supply stores.

 - Bird feeder: Place a bird feeder outside a window where your cat can watch the birds.